mouse3/PyExifTool2/README.md

 ### **Usage**:
 ```
-python3 PyExifTool.py:

 -h                                                      Shows this text block

---ext-changed Verifies if the extension of a file in a directory was changed
+--ext-changed [directory]                               Verifies if the extension of a file in a directory was changed

---analyze-image [nº] [name of the map to save.html]
+--entropy [directory]                                   Analises the entropy of a file, This may detect some anti-forensic measure

-nº = 1, Prints any possible editions in a image
+--analyze-image [nº] [nombre del mapa a guardar.html]   nº = 1, Prints any possible editions in a image
                                                         nº = 2, Creates a .html map in which saves the geo-locations of the images

-nº = 3, Do both things
+                                                        si nº = 3, Do both things
 ```

 ### **Libraries imports**: